-Specification PERC S150 Maximum number of physical disks per virtual disk 8 Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4

-(i) NOTE: The configurations that are listed in the table above may vary with the hard-drive backplane of your system.
+Specification PERC S150 NOTE: PERC S150 does not restrict the creation of VDs of size less than 10 GB.
+Maximum number of physical disks per virtual disk 8 NOTE: PERC S150 does not restrict the creation of VDs using more than 8 physical disks.
+Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4 i NOTE: The configurations that are listed in the table above may vary with the hard-drive backplane of your system.